-Emotional Support Animals (ESAs) are those animals that have been recommended by a doctor and appointed to provide assistance.
+Emotional Support Animals (ESAs) are animals that have been recommended by a doctor and appointed to provide assistance.
 While they are different from service animals, they are recognized by United States federal law.
 Although service animals are limited to particular types of animals and breeds, a wide range of animals can be considered emotional support animals.
 These emotional support animals are used to treat issues like depression, anxiety, phobias, and other emotional or psychological conditions.

 Of course, the only way to determine if an emotional support animal is right for you is to talk to your doctor.
-If you have any of the above conditions, bringing up the idea of an emotional support animals to your doctor could be a great option.
-All you need to qualify for an emotion support animal is to receive a recommendation from your doctor or mental health professional.
+If you have any of the above conditions, bringing up the idea of an emotional support animal to your doctor could be a great option.
+All you need to qualify for an emotional support animal is to receive a recommendation from your doctor or mental health professional.

 It is also important to note that any type of animal or breed of dog can qualify as an emotional support animal.
 If an animal comforts you, it could be a great option for providing you with the support that you need.

 Register An Emotional Support Animal